snowplow-product/msc-schema-ci-tool/README.md

 curl -L "https://github.com/snowplow-product/msc-schema-ci-tool/releases/download/1.0.0/data_structures_ci_1.0.0.zip" | jar xv
 ```

-In order to be able to perform any task, you will need to be a customer and supply both your Organization and
+In order to be able to perform any task, you will need to be a customer and supply both your Organization ID and
 an API key, which you can generate from https://console.snowplowanalytics.com/<organization-id>/credentials.
 Those two should be provided as env vars.